 We rely on computer systems and information technology in our business and have established security programs for protection.
-We might be the target of attempted cyber and other security threats and despite our security measures, our systems might be vulnerable to interruption or damage from computer hackings, viruses, worms or other destructive or disruptive software, process breakdowns, denial of servicer attacks, social engineering or other malicious activities or any combination of the foregoing.
-We must continuously monitor and develop our information technology networks and infrastructure to prevent, detect, address and mitigate the risk of unauthorized access, misuse, computer viruses and other events, that could have a security impact.
+We might be thetarget of attempted cyber and other security threats and despite our security measures, our systems might be vulnerable to interruption or damage from computer hackings, viruses, worms or other destructive or disruptive software, process breakdowns, denial of service attacks, social engineering or other malicious activities or any combination of the foregoing.
+We must continuously monitor and develop our information technology networks and infrastructure to prevent, detect, address and mitigate the risk of unauthorized access, misuse, computer viruses and other events, that could have asecurity impact.
 Insider or employee cyber and security threats are increasingly a concern for all companies, including ours.
 It is not possible to determine the cost to the Company in the event of a cyber security incident as that will depend on the size and nature of the incident.
+For more information see item 5 - Operating and Financial Review and Prospects in this 20F report for additional information on the 2022 cyber security incident.